SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

 # Use
 - Verify the actual XTAL frequency and required band edge frequencies under "_// PLL settings_" and "_// VCO frequency settings_" and change if necessary.
 - The TSA5511 charge pump is kept high at all times for the DRFS06 exciter.
 For other platforms, in function "_checkPll()_" set "_data[0] = PLL_CP_LOW_" if required.
+- Hold SET during startup to enable the station name editor.
+Select characters using UP/DOWN and confirm with SET.
+The new station name will be stored in EEPROM after the last character has been confirmed and the main screen will be displayed.
 - Change frequency using UP/DOWN and confirm with SET.
 The new frequency will be stored in EEPROM.
 Changing frequency without confirmation will timeout and return to the main screen unchanged.
 Holding UP/DOWN will auto-scroll through the frequency band with gradual acceleration.
-- Hold SET during startup to enable the station name editor.
-Select characters using UP/DOWN and confirm with SET.
-The new station name will be stored in EEPROM after the last character has been confirmed and the main screen will be displayed.
 - During normal operation (PLL locked) the LCD backlight will dim after a preset time.
 Press and hold SET to turn it off completely.
-The LCD backlight will turn on again by pressing any button.
+The LCD backlight will be set to maximum brightness again by pressing any button.
 - In case of an I²C communication error alert, verify PLL hardware and SDA/SCL connection and press SET to restart.
 I²C communication will be retried several times before alerting an error.